technology-toolbox/website/content/blog/jjameson/2011/04/02/web-standards-design-with-sharepoint-part-4.md

 {{< figure
 src="https://assets.technologytoolbox.com/blog/jjameson/Images/SharePoint/Tugboat-Home-296x600.png"
 alt="Tugboat - Home page" class="screenshot" height="600" width="296"
-title="Figure 1: Tugboat - Home page" >}}
+caption="Figure 1: Tugboat - Home page" >}}

 [See full-sized image.](https://assets.technologytoolbox.com/blog/jjameson/Images/SharePoint/Tugboat-Home-991x2008.png)

 The first step was to get the actual content for the home page into SharePoint 2010.
 To achieve this, I created a new site based on the **Publishing Portal** template and uploaded the home page images (e.g. boat.jpg) to the **Site Collection Images** library.